 HashSet<String> set = new HashSet<>(1000);

-The HashSet can sometimes become slow because of the following reasons.
+The HashSet can sometimes become slow for the following reasons.

 Feature |